 Here's what you need to know: edibles expire in two completely different ways.

-Food ingredients can spoil and make you sick through mold or bacteria, while cannabinoids simply fade over time without ever becoming toxic.
+Food ingredients can spoil due to mold or bacteria, while cannabinoids simply degrade over time without ever becoming toxic.

 The one-minute safety check works like this: look for any visible mold or discoloration, smell for rancid or sour odors, and feel for unexpected stickiness or texture changes.

-Sealed gummies and chocolate that pass these tests are usually safe past their printed dates, though you can expect slightly reduced and calmer effects.
+Sealed gummies and chocolate that pass these tests are usually fine past their printed dates, though you can expect slightly reduced and calmer effects.

 We're covering confident decision-making for that discovery moment, realistic timelines by edible type, and storage methods using what you already own.

-No chemistry lectures, no expensive equipment—just practical guidance for making smart choices tonight.
+No expensive equipment required, just practical guidance for making smart choices tonight.

 Table of Contents